drunkoctopuses/trial-balance-tools/README.md

 A pair of prototype tools for working with messy trial balance (TB) data commonly encountered in accounting and audit workflows.

-- **tb-mapping/**: Clean and normalize raw TB exports into a consistent, auditable schema
-- **tb-compare/**: Compare two TB periods (e.g., year-over-year) to surface deltas and exceptions

-The system is designed with **explainability and human oversight** in mind — ambiguous cases are flagged for review rather than silently resolved.

-> Note: This repository contains only synthetic/sample data.
-No client data or secrets are included.
+This repository demonstrates a **two-stage, rule-driven processing pipeline** designed with explainability, auditability, and human oversight as first-class concerns.

 ---

+## Overview

+The system consists of two independent but **sequential** tools:

+- **`tb-mapping/`**
+  Cleans and normalizes raw trial balance exports into a consistent, auditable schema.

+- **`tb-compare/`**
+  Compares two *normalized* trial balances (e.g. year-over-year) to surface deltas, additions, removals, and material changes.

+> ⚠️ **Important design constraint:**
+> The comparison step assumes inputs have already been normalized by the mapping step.
+> **Raw trial balance data must be processed by `tb-mapping` before it can be used by `tb-compare`.**

+Ambiguous or high-impact cases are intentionally **flagged for human review**, rather than silently resolved.

+> **Note:** This repository contains only synthetic/sample data.
+> No client data or confidential information is included.

+---

-## Repository structure
+## Repository Structure

+trial-balance-tools/
+├─ tb-mapping/ # Normalize raw trial balance exports ├─ tb-compare/ # Compare normalized trial balances
+├─ sample_data/ # Example Excel inputs and outputs (end-to-end)
+└─ README.md

+yaml
+Copy code

 ### `tb-mapping/`
 Prototype application for normalizing raw trial balance exports.

-**Focus areas**
+Focus areas:
 - Detect and standardize inconsistent column formats
 - Clean account numbers and descriptions
 - Produce a consistent schema suitable for downstream analysis